Ceana-Potter13/lab5-cs390/README.md

 If labels are not correctly associated with the radio buttons, then there could be one character's label assigned to all buttons rather than a unique description for each character.
+##### Q: Why do you think checkboxes were used instead of a dropdown menu for selecting supplies?
+What advantages or disadvantages does this approach offer?
+Checkboxes allow the user to see all possible options at once, and also indicate to the user that more than one option can be selected.
+While these are advantageous, there are also disadvantages to using checkboxes in that they take up more space on the screen that can create a feeling of bloat if the list is too long.
+Other interactable elements that the developer would like the user to interact with may be pushed away and out of sight.